beberlei/context/README.md

 * StringToArrayConverter - Converters a comma-seperated string into an array.
 * DateTimeConverter - Converts a string or an array into a DateTime instance.
 * ObjectConverter - Converts an array into an object by mapping keys of the array to constructor argument names, setter or public properties.
-* EventArgsConverter - Converts a request into an "EventArgs" argument to the model, containing source and data of the event.
-* ServiceConverter - Grabs requested services based on type-hint information from a service registry.

-There are also a generic converter related to persistence:
+There are also generic converter which plugins should override:

-* PersistentObjectConverter - converters an array or an identifier value into a persistent object from your storage layer.
+* AbstractPersistenceConverter - converters an array or an identifier value into a persistent object from your storage layer.
+* ServiceRegistryConverter - Grabs requested services based on type-hint information from a service registry.

 We ship with a set of implementations in the "Context\Plugin" namespace:

-* DoctrinePersistentObjectConverter
-* SymfonyUserObjectConverter
+* EntityConverter using Doctrine2 ObjectManager
+* ContainerConverter using Symfony2 DI Container

 ### ObjectConverter